FrederickAlt/SSD1306_Custom_Font/README.md

 ```
 python convert_font.py DejaVuSans 12
 ```
 where 12 is the desired pixel height on the SSD1306.
-This should run out of the box on most OS and output a file `DejaVuSans12.pf`.
+This should run out of the box on most OS and output a file `DejaVuSans12.pf` that you can use on your device to display *DejaVuSans* in 12 pixel height using `SSD1306_Custom_Font.py`.
 In case you want to know what fonts exist on you system, run `python list_fonts.py`.
 Then you can run `convert_font.py` with the listed names.
 Alternatively you can download any *.ttf* file and put it in the same directory as the script.
 Then run `convert_font.py` and give the basename as the argument.

 ---